surya483web/surya483web/README.md

             help: [
                 "I can help with information, answering questions, providing explanations, doing calculations, or just having a conversation.
-What would you like help with?", "I'm an AI assistant designed to provide information, answer questions, and assist with various tasks.
-How can I help you today?", "I can answer questions, provide information on a wide range of topics, help with creative tasks, and much more.
+What would you like help with?", "I'm an AI assistant designed to provide information, answer questions, perform calculations, tell the date and time, and assist with various tasks.
+How can I help you today?", "I can answer questions, provide information on a wide range of topics, help with creative tasks, perform math calculations, and tell you the current date and time.
 What do you need assistance with?", "I'm here to help!
-I can provide information, answer questions, offer explanations, or assist with various other tasks.
+I can provide information, answer questions, perform calculations, tell the date and time, and assist with various other tasks.
 What would you like to know?"
             ],

             identity: [